zurisat/gwc-mememe/README.md

 Your full activity instructions are in HQ, but here's a little cheat-sheet of the files in this project:

-## ← about.html

-This should be the second page you work on.

-## ← blog.html

-This should be the last page you work on.

 ## ← index.html

 This is your homepage.
 It should be the first page that you work on.